Bok House

 The Bok House was an old mansion on Jalan Ampang in Kuala Lumpur, Malaysia, demolished in 2006.
 The compound where the building stood is a block away from the Petronas Twin Towers, owned by a private trustee managed by the Bok family.

 History

-The mansion was designed by Swan & Maclaren in 1926 and it was completed in 1929 for a local millionaire, the Cycle & Carriage owner Chua Cheng Bok.
+Bok House, built in 1929, was a colonial mansion located along Jalan Ampang, Kuala Lumpur.
+It was a masterpiece of classical Palladian architecture, commissioned by Chua Cheng Bok, a wealthy tin tycoon.
+For decades, it housed the famous French restaurant Le Coq d’Or, becoming a symbol of sophistication and high society in pre- and post-independence Malaysia.The mansion was designed by Swan & Maclaren in 1926 and it was completed in 1929 for a local millionaire, the Cycle & Carriage owner Chua Cheng Bok.
 In the 1958 and up until its closure in 2001, the mansion housed an upscale restaurant and bar called the Le Coq d'Or.

 Demolition and controversy

 In 2001, the building was abandoned by the restaurant operator.
 Being located on a high-value land, plan for redevelopment emerged but it was opposed by local conservation groups.
 Initially, the local government denied there were plans to redevelop the land and hence, the possibility of demolishing the building.
 Local conservation groups later tried to lobby the government to gazette the mansion for its historical value but to no avail.

 On December 15 2006, the mansion was demolished, resulting in public outcry.
 The building was 77 years old when demolished.

 After demolition of the mansion, on 21 December 2006 Culture, Arts and Heritage Minister Datuk Seri Dr Rais Yatim challenged dissenters to prove that Bok House is of historic value.
 According to him: